-Moreover, to predict a suitable pixel-wise exposure map $E^\ast$, $I_{e_0^{--}}, I_{e_0^-}, I_{e_0}, I_{e_0^+}, I_{e_0^{++}}$ is further concatenated with their exposure value $e_0^{--}, e_0^-, e_0, e_0^+, e_0^{++}$ as input of our single-scale exposure prediction module, as shown in Fig. \ref{fig:archall}.
-To approximate the correct exposure value for each feature token (i.e., its receptive field covers a local region), we use an averaging pooling to downsample $E^\ast$ to $32\times32$ so that its $(i,j)^{th}$ element is the corresponding exposure value $e_{ij}^\ast$ for a feature token $f_{ije}$.
+Moreover, to predict a suitable pixel-wise exposure map $E^\ast$, $I_{e_0^{--}}, I_{e_0^-}, I_{e_0}, I_{e_0^+}, I_{e_0^{++}}$ is further concatenated with their exposure value $e_0^{--}, e_0^-, e_0, e_0^+, e_0^{++}$ as input of our single-scale exposure prediction module, as shown in \Cref{fig:archall}.
+To approximate the correct exposure value for each feature token (i.e., its receptive field covers a local region), we use an averaging pooling to downsample $E^\ast$ to \CCHR{$\frac{H}{16}\times\frac{W}{16}$} so that its $(i,j)^{th}$ element is the corresponding exposure value $e_{ij}^\ast$ for a feature token $f_{ije}$.
 Compared with encoder-decoder architecture, the proposed single-scale pipeline can preserve more exposure details because it does not contain a downsampling operation.
 The spatial size of $E^\ast$ is the same as the input image so that we can reuse $E^\ast$ for our feature adjustment module.

-After acquiring $e_{ij}^\ast$ for all $(i,j)$, we treat the concatenation $[i,j,e_{ij}^\ast]$ as the query information used in the cross-attention step.
-The corrected feature $f_{ije_{ij}^\ast}^\ast$ is then predicted by the cross attention module that contains two 8-head attention blocks.
+After acquiring the optimized/estimated exposure values $e_{ij}^\ast$ for all $(i,j)$, we treat the concatenation $[i,j,e_{ij}^\ast]$ as the query information used in the cross-attention step.
+The two-stage corrected feature $f_{ije_{ij}^\ast}^\ast$ is then predicted by the cross-attention module that contains two 8-head attention blocks.
 Specifically, our idea is to split the regression into two steps (corresponding to the two attention blocks).
-The first block is to estimate the initially corrected features $f'_{ije_{ij}^\ast}$ corresponding to the optimal exposure value, while the second block is to focus on obtaining visually pleasing tones by involving the feature vectors in the keys and queries in the second block.
-As shown in Fig. \ref{fig:cross}, the final feature $f_{ije_{ij}^\ast}^\ast$ corresponding to each optimal exposure value $e_{ij}^\ast$ can be obtained by the cross-attention based regressor.
-Following up, we may use a decoder to map the features $f_{ije_{ij}^\ast}^\ast$, $i,j\in\{ 1,2,...,32\}$, back to an RGB image, $Y$.
+The first block/step is to interpolate the preliminary corrected features $f'_{ije_{ij}^\ast}$ corresponding to the estimated exposure value and its locations, while the second block/step is to focus on obtaining visually pleasing tones by involving the feature vectors in the keys and queries to obtain feature-attentive results.
+As shown in \Cref{fig:cross}, the two-stage corrected feature $f_{ije_{ij}^\ast}^\ast$ given its exposure value $e_{ij}^\ast$ can be obtained by our cross-attention based multi-dimensional regressor.
+Following up, we design a decoder to map the corrected features $f_{ije_{ij}^\ast}^\ast$, where $i,j\in\{ 1,2,...,32\}$, back to the output RGB image, $Y$.